Da Vinci Science Center: Invent-a-Car

 This exhibit lets young children try their hand at designing a car from plastic parts.
-The kids get to add hoses to the engine, details to the tires, then, after everything looks right, they can sit inside of their creation.

 Da Vinci Pond

 The Da Vinci Pond is a 560-gallon tank, lit by LED lights that gives visitors a chance to view aquatic species indigenous to the area, including a painted turtle and several fish species.
-Visitors learn more about the aquatic life, their behaviors and their importance in the local watershed environment.

 Nano Exhibits

 Nanotechnology refers to studying objects that are only a few atoms wide.
-At the center's Nano Exhibits, visitors learn the basic behind this field and get a glimpse at how it is used in our modern world.
+At the center's Nano Exhibits, visitors learn the basic behind this field and get a glimpse at how it is used in the modern world.
 Visitors also get to apply what they learn themselves, building large replicas of carbon nanotubes and a feature the center calls "Balance Our Nano Future".

 Newton Chairs

-Newton's popular Second Law of Motion is expressed as f = ma, or force equal mass times acceleration.
 The Newton Chairs are chairs that roll back when visitors push each other.
-The simple design illustrates Newton's law – if two visitors apply the same force to each other (push each other), then the difference in their mass will create a proportional difference in their acceleration.
+The simple design illustrates Newton's second law of motion – if two visitors apply the same force to each other (push each other), then the difference in their mass will create a proportional difference in their acceleration.
 In other words, if child does this with their parent, the child will travel back much faster because the same force input is acting against a smaller mass.